 Drivers cannot be under the influence of alcohol or other habitual substances while driving.
 There is no tolerated blood-alcohol level in the Czech Republic (i.e. zero tolerance), thus being aware of residual alcohol and even low alcohol content is important.

 - All passengers must wear a seat belt.

 - Motorcyclists and passengers must use helmets (even within city limits)

 - Children (up to150 cm, 36 kg) must use car seats.

-This type of insurance is called “obligatory insurance" and insures payment of damages that the driver may cause during operation of the vehicle.
-Exceptions are causing an accident while under the influence of habitual substances, technical reasons, unworthiness of the vehicle or damaged steering.
-In that case, the insurance pays for health and property, but will expect the owner of the vehicle to repay it.
+This type of insurance is called “obligatory insurance”, which ensures payment of damages that the driver may cause during the vehicle’s operation.
+Exceptions are causing an accident while under the influence of habitual substances, technical reasons, the unworthiness of the vehicle or damaged steering.
+In that case, the insurance pays for health and property but will expect the vehicle owner to repay it.

 * Above-standard obligatory liability